KidPudel/android-starter-kit/Android/handlers.md

 }

 ```

+`RemoveCallback` - Then we need to delete a post from our que to avoid ANR

 If we had tried to use Thread.sleep to create this effect, our application would have frozen forever,
 making it impossible to draw the next frame or receive any input.
 Using a Handler allowed us to avoid this situation.